warp-code/verve-agentic/README.md

 Start the `agent` and `explorer`.

 The agent will set up a Verve smart wallet and print an explorer link which you can use to manage the verve smart wallet.
+By default, only the agent can control the wallet.
+You will have to explicitly ask it to give you access to the wallet.

 The agent has the following tools at its disposal provided by the SDK: